airshipit/hostconfig-operator/kubernetes/README.md

 vagrant up
 ```

-You can also start invidual machines by vagrant up k8s-head, vagrant up k8s-node-1 and vagrant up k8s-node-2
+You can also start individual machines by vagrant up k8s-head, vagrant up k8s-node-1 and vagrant up k8s-node-2

 If you would need more master nodes, you can edit the servers array in the Vagrantfile.
 Please change the name, and IP address for eth1.
 ```